 Red Hot Chili Peppers – “Under The Bridge” – SNL – 1992

 The tensions between Kiedis and Frusciante rose rapidly from there.
 By May of that year, Frusciante had quit the band.
 He would later rejoin in ’98 after kicking his heroin habit and remain with the band for more than 10 more successful years before once again parting ways—amicably, this time—to pursue a solo career.
-Touring guitarist Josh Klinghoffer has maintained the lead guitar duties since.
+Touring guitarist Josh Klinghoffer maintained lead guitar duties up until the December 2019 announcement that Frusciante would once again return to the group.